cloudsecuritylabs/AZ-900-LABS-FROM-GITHUB-NOV2020/AZ-900-Microsoft_Azure_Fundamentals_Hands_On_Labs_Videos.md

-AZ-900 Microsoft Azure Fundamentals Labs - Hans On
+AZ-900 Microsoft Azure Fundamentals Labs - Hands On
 ===========================================
 This page contains LAB videos completed in November end, 2020 that are useful for the preparation of AZ - 900: Azure Fundamentals exam.
 Lab instructions are available on the github page @ https://github.com/MicrosoftLearning/AZ-900T0x-MicrosoftAzureFundamentals/tree/master/Instructions/Walkthroughs